majkevh/misconduct-lawyers/README.md

 - ``model/fine-tuned bert`` - Fine-tuning BERT model training for 2 tasks of the project.
 - ``model/pretrained bert`` - Pretrained BERT model training for 2 tasks of the project.
 - ``⁠utils⁠`` - Contains utility scripts e.g., lemmatization function.
+- ``automaticClust.ipynb`` - Jupyter Notebook containing the automatic clustering for binning.

 ## Installation
 To reproduce the analysis environment, you will need Python 3.9 or later.
 Please install the required Python packages listed in `requirements.txt`.